Booty Boot Camp

 Tone Your Tush With Cardio

-In the gym, stair steppers, arc trainers, and elliptical machines are good choices to challenge the glutes while giving your heart and lungs a healthy workout.
-Inline skating and cycling are other heart-pumping options that tone the tush.
+In the gym, try stair steppers, arc trainers, and elliptical machines.They challenge the glutes while giving your heart and lungs a healthy workout.
+Inline skating and cycling are other choices that help both heart and tush.

 Firm Up Without Bulking Up